richardgan36/Dogs-vs-Cats-Image-Classifier/README.md

 ## Usage

 Use dogsVcats_train.py to train the image classification model.
-Pass the filepath of your training images to the global variable `FILEPATH`, then run the program.
+Pass the filepath of your training images to the variable `FILEPATH` and the name of the file that the model should be saved as to the variable `MODEL_NAME`, then run the program.
+To test a model on a single image, use dogsVcats_predict.py.
+Pass in the filepath of the image and run the program.